qbaware/kosher/README.md

 - :sweat: experience another issue caused by using multiple browsers on multiple machines?

 Kosher aims to resolve all of those issues by providing users a unified way to sync all of your machines' browser tabs in a single place.

+Kosher is a cross-browser extension that stores all your browser tabs into the cloud.
+This makes it possible to use browser tabs across other browsers on other machines.
+It also has the benefit of being a secure backup storage for your browser tabs.